TinkerSoc/TinkerWeb/content/blog/2016-09-10-ant-weight-robot-wars.md

 been spending their free-time building ‘ant weight’ combat robots.
 The rules are
-simple: the competitors’ bots have 150 grams’ weight limit, must fit within a 4in cubed box and must not use overly destructive weaponry (we want the fights to last longer than 5 minutes after-all).
-Currently there are 7 robots from 6 teams, armed with a variety of different weapons and drive systems, due to meet in battle during fresher’s faire in the meanest ant-weight arena ever built.
+simple: the competitors’ bots have 150 grams’ weight limit, must fit within a 4in cubed box and must not use overly destructive weaponry (we want the fights to last longer than 5 minutes after-all). <!--more--> Currently there are 7 robots from 6 teams, armed with a variety of different weapons and drive systems, due to meet in battle during fresher’s faire in the meanest ant-weight arena ever built.
 Its equipped with a functional pit, spinner, flipper and a large spike nicknamed